 This is my helpful tip of the day and why I keep referring to a bottle of Lavender as Kitchen Lavender.
 Keep a bottle of pure Lavender in your kitchen at all times and designate it, K I T C H E N L A V E N D E R. By doing this, your bottle is less likely to wander off.
 Also, store it in a convenient place so it’s easy to grab in an emergency because if you have a culinary mishap of the 1st or 2nd degree you’ll want it fast.
 Your bottle of therapeutic grade Kitchen Lavender will definitely lessen the pain, stop the burn and speed the healing.
 Of course, always seek medical attention if necessary.

 It’s no secret that I love collecting and using DIY versions of brand name blends on the market.
-I found this adaptation in a Natural News article that had me running for a Post it Note!
-I’ve never seen a Thieves Oil recipe with Lavender but I love the idea and wanted to share it!
-Traditionally, Thieves oil blends like this one and Shield from Spark Naturals or On Guard from doTERRA have antiseptic, antibacterial, antiviral and anti-infectious properties to stimulate the immune system and guard against sore throats, cold and flu and respiratory illness such as pneumonia and bronchitis.
-In my mind the addition of Lavender would temper the blend, adding even more restorative properties to a soothing protective blend and I love how it smells!
+I found this adaptation in a Natural News article that had me running for a Post It Note!
+I’ve never seen a Thieves Oil recipe with Lavender, but I love the idea and wanted to share it!
+Thieves oil blends have antiseptic, antibacterial, antiviral and anti-infectious properties to stimulate the immune system and guard against sore throats, cold and flu and respiratory illness such as pneumonia and bronchitis.
+In my mind, the addition of Lavender would temper the blend, adding even more restorative properties to a soothing protective blend and I love how it smells!
 So far, I’ve tried the Lavender Thieves on mosquito bites to stop the itching and oil pulling, loved it!
 But get this, it’s SO nice in the diffuser too

 - 45 drops clove essential oil